1. How do I become a Host Friend?

 11. What kind of activities can I do with my student?

 The possibilities are endless!
-You can invite them over for dinner, take them on local trips to places of interest, walk in the neighborhood, shopping, holiday celebrations, attend UW-Eau Claire campus events, and much more!
-You and your student will choose activities that you can enjoy together.
+You can expect to be invited to dinner, local trips to places of interest, walk in the neighborhood, shopping, holiday celebrations, attend UW-Eau Claire campus events, and much more!
+You and your host will choose activities that you can enjoy together.

 12. Am I expected to provide housing for my student over academic breaks?